Why did I get this ticket?

 Silver Spring, MD 20907-8836

-- Once the signed affidavit is received by the Parking Citation Processing Center within 10 business days, a court date will be mailed to you.
+- Once the signed affidavit is received by the Parking Citation Processing Center, a court date will be mailed to you.

 If you requested a court date in-person:

 - The signed affidavit will be forwarded to the Parking Citation Processing Center.